influxdata/influxdb/continuous_queries.md

 ### Security

-To create a continuous query, the user must have both read and write access to the database that is being queried from and written into.
+To create a continuous query or drp a continuous query, the user must be an admin.

 ## Proposed Architecture